QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 ###### Query load time
 Both queries have a maximum load time of 1 minute on Mondays before 12:00.
 Only authorised users will be able to issue a query request.

-N.B.: Da Vinci Data guarantees the maximum load time of 1 minute only when there is no problem on the customer's side slowing the load time down.
+N.B.: the supplier guarantees the maximum load time of 1 minute only when there is no problem on the customer's side slowing the load time down.
 Chapter _1.8 Responsibilities_ contains more information on situations like these.

 ##### Critical Success Factors